Is Tuberculosis Curable? Treatment & Recovery Time

 Treatment for tuberculosis usually involves a combination of antibiotics taken for 6 to 24 months.
-Additional treatments like physical therapy or surgery may be indicated to help relieve symptoms in cases of extrapulmonary tuberculosis (EPTB).
+In some cases, additional therapies like surgery or physical therapy may be needed, particularly for extrapulmonary tuberculosis.

 Treatment guidelines

-Tuberculosis is curable by taking the following steps:
+Tuberculosis is curable in most cases by taking the following steps:

-1. Consulting a doctor as soon as symptoms arise
+1. Consulting a healthcare provider as soon as symptoms arise

 To make sure tuberculosis is cured as quickly as possible, it is important to consult a pulmonologist or your primary care provider at the first sign of symptoms.

-It is important to be aware of the common symptoms of tuberculosis, such as persistent cough and low-grade fever, pain with breathing, and night sweats.
+It is important to be aware of common tuberculosis symptoms, such as persistent cough and low-grade fever, pain with breathing, and night sweats.

 2. Completing the entire treatment course

-Tuberculosis is curable by taking medications exactly as prescribed by your doctor and being sure to complete the entire treatment course.
-This usually involves a combination of antibiotics prescribed to eliminate the bacteria.
+Typically, tuberculosis is curable if you take the medications exactly as prescribed and complete the full course of treatment.
+This usually involves taking a combination of antibiotics to kill the bacteria.

 3. Taking all medications at the correct times

-Taking all medications at the correct times, as prescribed by your doctor or other healthcare provider, is necessary in order to eliminate the tuberculosis bacteria and cure the infection.
+Taking all medications at the correct times, as indicated by your doctor or other healthcare provider, is necessary in order to eliminate the tuberculosis bacteria and cure the infection.

-Make sure to talk to your doctor if you experience any side effects from your medications.
+Make sure to talk to your provider if you experience any side effects from your medications.
 Taking antibiotics after a meal can help prevent side effects like stomach pain or discomfort.

-Do not stop taking these medications without first consulting your doctor.
+Do not stop taking your medications without first consulting your provider.

 4. Attending regular follow up appointments